 Leo is an editor of the Review of African Political Economy—the radical African-studies journal founded by activists and scholars in 1974—and a Senior Research Fellow at the Institute of Commonwealth Studies at the University of London where he set-up and coordinates the Ruth First Papers Project.

 Leo’s critically acclaimed novel Eddie the Kid was published by Zero Books in 2013.
 Eddie the Kid is about the life of an activist in London during the anti-war movement in the early 2000s.
 It was praised in The Guardian: ‘This passionate, sad and well-told book offers a compelling portrait of a flawed young radical.’
 Eddie the Kid won the 2014 Creative Work prize at the University of the Western Cape in South Africa.
-Leo is writing his second novel, An Ounce of Practice.
+Leo is writing his third novel

 Leo is an editor of the Review of African Political Economy and a Senior Research Fellow at the Institute of Commonwealth Studies at the University of London.
 He has written in a number of academic domains, including sociology, political science, political economy, geography and history.
 Here are a few of the academic articles, chapters and reports he has written in recent years.

 Heike Becker reviews An Ounce of Practice for The Conversation a novel that ‘tells a gripping tale of an intellectual leftie from London, a group of southern African activists in Zimbabwe and England, and the emotional battles of living and acting in the struggles of the 21st century… An Ounce of Practice succeeds as an imaginative engagement […]